devMuniz02/Porfolio-Code-AI-projects/README.md

    git clone https://github.com/devMuniz02/AI-ML-Code-and-projects.git
    ```
 2. Navigate to the folder of interest and explore the projects and notebooks.
 3. Ensure you have the required dependencies installed.
-Each project folder includes a `README.md` with setup instructions.

 ## Dependencies
 Most projects use popular Python libraries such as: